Digital Marketing Agency | SEO, Paid Social & PPC

 Back in 2018, BERT sent ripples through the SEO sector as a substantial Google update, said to influence approximately 10% of search queries during that period.

-This system possesses the capability to discern how word combinations, including so-called stop words, can carry varying meanings, thus rendering even stop words pertinent in search queries when they play a role in shaping the query’s significance.
+This system further allows the identification of how word combinations, including so-called stop words, can actually have different meanings, and even stop words may be relevant in queries when they form part of the meaning.

-In Google’s own words, “BERT marked a significant leap in natural language comprehension, aiding us in comprehending how combinations of words convey diverse meanings and intentions.
+As per Google: “BERT marked an enormous leap in natural language comprehension, helping us grasp how combinations of words convey all sorts of diverse meanings and intents.

 Content Freshness